What to expect from the world's sixth mass extinction | DW | 11.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Humans alive today are witnessing the beginning of the first mass extinction for some 65 million years.
+Humans alive today are witnessing the beginning of the first mass extinction in 65 million years.
 What does biodiversity loss mean for us and the environment?

-Some 65 million years after the last mass extinction that marked the end of dinosaurs roaming the planet, scientists are warning that we are in the early throes of another such annihilation event.
-Unlike any other, this sixth mass die-off — or Anthropocene extinction — is the only one caused by humans, and climate change, habitat destruction, pollution, and industrial agriculture all play a hand.
+About 65 million years after the last mass extinction, which marked the end of dinosaurs' roaming the planet, scientists are warning that we are in the early throes of another such annihilation event.
+Unlike any other, this sixth mass die-off — or Anthropocene extinction — is the only one caused by humans, and climate change, habitat destruction, pollution and industrial agriculture all play a hand.

-In mass extinctions, at least three quarters of all species cease to exist within around three million years.
+In mass extinctions, at least three-quarters of all species cease to exist within about 3 million years.
 At our current rate, we're on track to lose that number within a few centuries.

 Trying to predict the results of a complete collapse in biodiversity is almost a black art — ecosystems are incredibly complex.

-However, scientists agree that there are several clear predictions if extinctions continue at this rate.
+Scientists agree, however, that there are several clear predictions should extinctions continue at this rate.
 And all the effects are inextricably linked, like a game of Jenga.

-"I think the first thing we'll see is that our food supply starts to dwindle quite markedly, because so much of our food depends on pollination," said Corey Bradshaw, Professor of Global Ecology at Flinders University in South Australia, who uses mathematical models to show the interplay between humans and ecosystems.
+"I think the first thing we'll see is that our food supply starts to dwindle quite markedly, because so much of our food depends on pollination," said Corey Bradshaw, a professor of global ecology at Flinders University in South Australia, who uses mathematical models to show the interplay between humans and ecosystems.

-About one third of the world's food supply relies on pollinators such as bees, and if they die out, agricultural yields could plummet, he added.
+About one-third of the world's food supply relies on pollinators such as bees, and, if they die out, agricultural yields could plummet, Bradshaw said.

-Some crop pests may thrive as predators drop off, further impacting our monoculture harvests.
+Some crop pests may thrive as predators drop off, further impacting monoculture harvests.

 And millions of people rely on wild species for nutrition and their livelihoods, particularly on coastal and inland fisheries, which are especially vulnerable to disappearing.